-This pandemic has created a unique content marketing opportunity as people are spending more time on their phones and computers.
-Now is the time to write engaging, optimized blog posts to bring traffic to your Shopify store, build your brand, and offer added value to your customers in form of useful tips.
+Write engaging, optimized blog posts to bring traffic to your Shopify store.
+Build your brand and offer added value to your customers in the form of valuable tips.

-These SEO blog posts can provide the foundation for you to build a strong social media marketing campaign across various channels as they provide shareable content to publish on these platforms.
+The blog posts can provide shareable content to publish on these platforms.

-Now is also the time to polish your email marketing especially strong email sequences to ensure that none of your visitors slip through the cracks.
+Now is also the time to polish your email marketing.
+Strong email sequences can ensure that none of your visitors slip through the cracks.

-You should also consider revamping the look of your Shopify store with a sleek, attractive layout.
-The Debutify theme comes in perfectly handy for this.
+And don't forget to revamp the look of your Shopify store with a sleek, attractive layout.

 4. Learn New Dropshipping Skills And Knowledge